codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ## Prerequisites

-If you're using React, you'll need to use React version 17 or above when embedding the Link component into your webpage or application.

 If you haven't already done so, customize Link on the <a href="https://app.codat.io/settings/link-settings" target="_blank">**Link settings**</a> page in the Codat Portal.
-For example, you can add UI copy, set file upload options, and choose whether steps in the Link flow are optional or disabled.
-These settings apply to Embedded Link and Hosted Link.
+For example, you can add UI copy, set file upload options, choose to make steps in the Link flow optional, or disable steps.
+The settings apply to both Embedded Link and Hosted Link.

 ## Get started with non-React frameworks

 Embedded Link is published to https://link-sdk.codat.io as an ES6 module.
-To use the Embedded Link component in your app with a non-React JavaScript framework, perform the following steps:
+To use the Embedded Link component in your webpage or app with a non-React JavaScript framework, perform the following steps:

 1. Using the [Create company](/codat-api#/operations/create-company) endpoint, create a company, and retain its `companyID`.
 The component needs the `companyId` parameter to open Link for a specified company.
 You can also create a company in the Codat Portal.